 Budgeted amounts in the financial statements are adopted by ordinance of the City and have been revised for amendments authorized during the year.
-For fiscal year 2020, the City exceeded budgeted amounts by \$16,454 for the General Fund and \$26,605 for the Municipal Road Aid Fund.
+For fiscal year 2022, the City was within their budgeted expenditure amounts.

 F. Pensions

 For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the County Employees' Retirement System (CERS) and additions to/deductions from CERS' fiduciary net position have been determined on the same basis as they are reported by CERS.
 For this purpose, benefit payments, including refunds of employee contributions, are recognized when due and payable in accordance with benefit terms.
 Investments are reported at fair value.